DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 5. ``./...MADE_preprocessing_report.csv``
 -------------------------------------------------------

-Processing report automatically generated by MADE.
+Processing report automatically generated by MADE for each session.
 The file ``MADE_preprocessing_report.csv`` will contain summary level statistics related to the processing of the data.
 Because the EEG data is merged across tasks for portions of the pre-processing, some of these entries will be the same for all tasks.
-See Debnath et al. (2021) for more information on MADE preprocessing.
+See [Debnath2020]_ for more information on MADE preprocessing.
 The following variables are represented-

 .. list-table:: Processing Report Output